 “Our perfect companions never have fewer than four feet,” a famous French author once wrote.
 During uncertain times, the companionship of a furry family member can make dark days seem brighter, and that has been evident across the U.S. as people have looked for fur-coated companionship during the pandemic.
 As of April 2020, the addition of “four-footed companions” to households increased 4% across the U.S., with pet supply spending up 10-15%.

-Keep reading for insights on the latest pet ownership trends and shifting consumer buying habits, and download our infographic to help amplify your marketing strategy.
+Keep reading for insights on the latest pet ownership trends and shifting consumer buying habits.

 Our Coverage Area is Home to Pet Parents

 When you look at the profile of our coverage area, our consumers tend to be pet owners and to own more pets than their urban counterparts:

 - 70% of residents in our coverage area own a pet.

 - Residents in our coverage area are 36% more likely to have 2-3 dogs and 43% more likely to have 2-3 cats

 - Consumers in our markets are 30% more likely to buy dry cat food and 17% more likely to buy dry dog food compared to their urban counterparts, and they tend to choose name brand options.

 Shifts in Pet Owner Shopping Habits Create Opportunities for Retailers